python-sdbus/python-sdbus/docs/general.rst

 Session bus is default bus when running as a user and system bus otherwise.

+The :py:func:`request_default_bus_name_async <sdbus.default_bus.request_default_bus_name_async>`
+and :py:func:`request_default_bus_name <sdbus.default_bus.request_default_bus_name>`
-:py:func:`request_default_bus_name_async` can be used to acquire a service name on default bus.
+can be used to acquire a service name on the default bus.

 Use :py:func:`sd_bus_open_user` and :py:func:`sd_bus_open_system` to
 acquire a specific bus connection.

-Set the default connection to a new default with :py:func:`set_default_bus`.
-This should be done before any object that take bus as an init argument are created.
+The :py:func:`set_default_bus <sdbus.default_bus.set_default_bus>` can be used to set the new thread-local bus.
+This should be done before any objects that take bus as an init argument are created.
+If no bus has been set the new bus will be initialized and set as thread-local default.

-In the future there will be a better way to create and acquire new bus connections.
+The bus can also be set as default for the current context using :py:func:`set_context_default_bus <sdbus.default_bus.set_context_default_bus>`.
+The context refers to the standard library's ``contextvars`` module context variables frequently used in asyncio frameworks.
+Context-local default bus has higher priority over thread-local default bus.

 Glossary
 +++++++++++++++++++++